-UPDATED: Local teen 'flips the bird' at Hollywood red carpet
+The Aussie teen who 'flips a bird' on Hollywood red carpet

-UPDATE 3.10PM: Alstonville teenager and actor Nicholas Hamilton has not won any awards yet but he is definitely raising some eyebrows in America by 'flipping the bird' in the red carpet and staging a political demonstration live on air as part of the Screen Actor Guild Awards in Los Angeles.
+TEENAGER and actor Nicholas Hamilton had not won any awards but he is definitely raising some eyebrows in America by 'flipping the bird' in the red carpet and staging a political demonstration live on air as part of the Screen Actor Guild Awards in Los Angeles.

 The 16 year-old and the rest of the cast of the 2016 indie film Captain Fantastic notoriously displayed the middle finger to photographers at the red carpet of the awards.